Skip to content

 • Click on New repository secret.

-• Name the secret SSH_PRIVATE_KEY and paste the private key content you copied earlier.
+• Paste the private key content you copied earlier.

 • Click Add secret.